vtripath65/ExcGraph/README.md

 ExcGraph is a graph neural network to predict emission properties of dye like chromophores.
-The architecture is written in "Spektral", a
+The architecture is written in "Spektral", a Python library for graph deep learning, based on the Keras API and TensorFlow.
 ## Requirements

 - Python 3.10.10